Marvel Universe Cards: Series V - 1994

-This set continued the tradition set by Series IV in that it had some larger nine card artwork panels.
+This set consisted of 200 base cards with the first 90 cards making up larger 9-card artwork panels.
 However, these focused on specific comic book crossovers such as Fatal Attractions and Maximum Carnage.
 The backs of the cards summarized the progression of the plot of the crossover, sometimes related to the character on the front of the card, sometimes not.
-However, only 81 of the base set cards (200 cards total) were of this style.
-The majority of the cards were simply an alphabetic organization of heroes and villains (including Marvel 2099 cards, which played a more prominent role here).
+The remainder of the cards were simply several alphabetic organizations of heroes and villains (including Marvel 2099 cards, which played a more prominent role here) and a checklist for the last card.

-For chase cards, this set had four holograms, 10 "suspended animation" cards (characters printed on clear plastic cards, used to promote the animated series running at the time), and nine "power blast" cards (foil/holofoil).
+For chase cards, this set had four holograms, 10 "suspended animation" cards (characters printed on clear plastic cards, used to promote the animated series running at the time), 6 jumbo "suspended animation" cards, and nine "power blast" cards (foil/holofoil).
 The power blast cards came in three variants, having gold, silver, or rainbow backgrounds, depending on where the cards were purchased.
 The holograms came in three variants, red/dark orange tint, green/gold tint, and green/blue tint.

-An uncut "Promo Sheet" was distributed featuring Sabertooth, Rogue, Hawkeye and Punisher.